 The Demon Gun eventually given to Dan also seems a bit qualified, looking fairly ornate and being a revolver that holds 13 rounds.

-Donators to the dev team of the Half-life mod Sven-Coop can get golden Uzi's, among other bonuses.
+Donators to the dev team of the Video Game/Halflife1 mod Sven-Coop can get golden Uzi's, among other bonuses.

 Tomb Raider: Anniversary had silver Uzis and a golden Shotgun as unlockable weapons, which were actually more useful than their regular counterparts.
 The silver Uzis held more ammo than the regular version and fired at a much faster rate while the golden Shotgun also held more bullets and fired faster, but also killed anything with just a single shot, bosses included!